-SSH server by default listens to port 22 and you don't have to manually specify the port number on your SSH client if you're connecting to the default port.
+SSH server, by default, listens to port 22, and you don't have to manually specify the port number on your SSH client if you're connecting to the server's default port.

-You'll have to manually specify the port number when you're connecting to non-standard SSH ports using the -p option or by adding the port information in your SSH client's configuration file.
+You can specify the port number when connecting to non-standard SSH ports using the -p option or adding the port information in your SSH client's configuration file.

 $ nc -zv remotehost 2022 Connection to remotehost 2022 port [tcp/*] succeeded!